glimpse-editor/getglimpse-web/content/posts/changing-plans.md

 We have advised our contributors to avoid attending any free software or Linux conferences on our behalf, and have been circulating this advice from the World Health Organization: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public

-Our planned releases over the next six months have also been significantly changed to account for more intermittent contributions from our existing project members.
+Our planned releases over the next six months have also been changed to account for more intermittent contributions from our existing project members.
 This blog post goes into more detail about that in the "Updated release schedule and priorities" section.

 Finally, we would like to ask all our users to be patient with us if there is a delayed response to bug tickets, feature requests, merge approvals, and questions on social media.
 Our contributors and their families are just as susceptible to COVID-19 as you are, but we will be doing our best to maintain normal service for as long as possible.